steven-genoptic/genoptic-error-handler/README.md

 #### How to push changes to NPM

-Logged in as steven-genoptic on the npm website: First run `tsc` to compile the index.js file within ./dist, then run `npm publish`.
-Make sure you update the version within the package.json
+**Required:** You must be logged in as steven-genoptic by using the command `npm login`, then logging in <br />

+1. Make your changes within `/src/index.ts`
+2. Save your changes, then run the commant `tsc` in the root folder to compile the index.js
+3. Copy the generated `index.js` from the root folder into the `index.js` within `/dist`
+4. Copy the `index.ts` you just edited from the root folder into the `index.d.ts` within `/dist`
+5. Update the version within `package.json`.
+This must be a higher version than before.
+6. Run the command `npm publish` to publish this new file.

+The package will be updated here: [npm/genopic-error-handler](https://link-url-here.org)